Home » Policies

 Institutional and student responsibility in regard to the Federal Return of Title IV Funds policy

-The Financial Aid Office’s responsibilities in regard to the Return of Title IV funds policy include:
+The Financial Aid Office’s responsibilities include:

 5. Notifying student and /or Plus borrower of eligibility for a Post-Withdraw Disbursement, if applicable;